 7. Final thoughts

 Ultimately, knowing your laptop’s limitations is the first step toward making a smart upgrade.
 Whether you choose an eGPU, save for a new machine, or are one of the lucky few with an upgradable model, you’re now equipped to make the right choice for your needs and budget.
-For more in-depth guides on optimizing your technology, explore our Digital Marketing Strategies and Online Security & Privacy categories on Afdevinfo.
+For more in-depth guides on optimizing your technology, explore our Productivity & Automation categories on Afdevinfo.